Diplodocus: Cultural significance

-Diplodocus has been a famous and much-depicted dinosaur as it has been on display in more places than any other sauropod dinosaur.
+Diplodocus has been a frequently depicted dinosaur, being on display within more places than any other sauropod dinosaur.

-Much of this has probably been due to its wealth of skeletal remains and former status as the longest dinosaur.
+The frequency of Diplodocus depictions may be correlated to the large amounts of Diplodocus skeletal remains found, and Diplodocus‘ former status as the longest dinosaur discovered.

 The donation of many mounted skeletal casts of "Dippy" by industrialist Andrew Carnegie to potentates around the world at the beginning of the 20th century did much to familiarize it to people worldwide.
 Casts of Diplodocus skeletons are still displayed in many museums worldwide, including D. carnegii in a number of institutions.

 The project, along with its association with 'big science', philanthropism, and capitalism, drew much public attention in Europe.
 The German satirical weekly Kladderadatsch devoted a poem to the dinosaur: